Today's stock tips by Sudarshan Sukhani, Mitessh Thakkar

-The Indian market may open on a subdued note on Wednesday amid mixed global cues as investors await the US Federal Reserve’s interest rate decision.
-Meanwhile, the SGX Nifty was trading 25.50 points or 0.16 percent lower at 15,828.50, indicating a cautious start for the indices.
+The Indian market is expected to start the week on a negative note following losses in global peers.
+The trend on SGX Nifty also suggested a negative start for the broader index in India.
+The Nifty futures were trading 196 points or 1.24 percent lower at the 15,554 level on the Singaporean Exchange.
 CNBC-TV18’s in-house panel of experts have picked a list of stocks for the investors to buy/sell in trade today.

 Sudarshan Sukhani - s2analytics.com

-—Buy Sun TV with a stop loss of Rs 514, target at Rs 530
+—Sell Amara Raja with a stop loss of Rs 756, target at Rs 740

-—Sell Exide Industries with a stop loss of Rs 197, target at Rs 190
+—Sell Cummins with a stop loss of Rs 841, target at Rs 823

 Mitessh Thakkar - mitesshthakkar.com

-—Buy Berger Paints with a stop loss of Rs 809, target at Rs 855
+—Sell Granules India with a stop loss of Rs 315.5, target at Rs 297

 Disclaimer: CNBCTV18.com advises users to check with certified experts before taking any investment decisions.